-Table 32: Instructions Supported by CPS-1616 JTAG Boundary Scan
+Table 32: Instructions Supported by CPS-1848 JTAG Boundary Scan

 Instruction Definition OPcode [3:0] EXTEST Mandatory instruction allowing the testing of board level interconnections.
 Data is typically loaded on the latched parallel outputs of the boundary scan shift register using the SAMPLE/PRELOAD instruction using the EXTEST instruction.
 EXTEST will then hold these values on the outputs while being executed.
 Also see the CLAMP instruction for similar capability.
 0000 SAMPLE/ PRELOAD Mandatory instruction that allows data values to be loaded on the latched parallel output of the boundary-scan shift register before selecting the other boundary-scan test instruction.
 The Sample instruction allows a snapshot of data flowing from the system pins to the on-chip logic or vice versa.
 0001 IDCODE Provided to select Device Identification to read out manufacturer's identity, part, and version number.
 0010 HIGHZ Tri-states all output and bidirectional boundary scan cells.
 0011 CLAMP Provides JTAG user the option to bypass the part's JTAG Controller while keeping the part outputs controlled similar to EXTEST.
 0100 EXTEST_PULSE AC Extest instruction implemented in accordance with the requirements of the IEEE std.
 1149.6 specification.
-0101 EXTEST_TRAIN AC Extest instruction implemented in accordance with the requirements of the IEEE std.
+EXTEST_TRAIN AC Extest instruction implemented in accordance with the requirements of the IEEE std.
 1149.6 specification.
 RESERVED Behaviorally equivalent to the BYPASS instruction as per the IEEE std.
 1149.1 specification.
 However, the user is advised to use the BYPASS instruction.
-0111-1001 CONFIGURATIO N REGISTER ACCESS (CRA) CPS-1616-specific opcode to allow reading and writing of the configuration registers.
+0111-1001 CONFIGURATIO N REGISTER ACCESS (CRA) registers.
 Reads and writes must be 32-bits.
-For more information, see Configuration Register Access.
-1010 PRIVATE For internal use only.
+For more information, see PRIVATE For internal use only.
 Do not use.
-1011-1100 RESERVED Behaviorally equivalent to the BYPASS instruction as per the IEEE std.
+RESERVED Behaviorally equivalent to the BYPASS instruction as per the IEEE std.
 1149.1 specification.
 However, the user is advised to use the BYPASS instruction.
-1101 PRIVATE For internal use only.
+PRIVATE For internal use only.
 Do not use.
-1110 BYPASS The BYPASS instruction truncates the boundary scan register as a single bit in length.
+BYPASS The BYPASS instruction truncates the boundary scan register as a single bit in length.
 1111